From Turbulence to Tranquility: The Little Rock Arsenal

-In January of 2004, the Museum of the Confederacy loaned the Dodd window to the museum in order to commemorate the 140th anniversary of Dodd's trial and execution.
+In January of 2004, the American Civil War Museum loaned the Dodd window to the museum in order to commemorate the 140th anniversary of Dodd's trial and execution.

 First Call: American Posters of World War I

-Posters played an important role in World War I, used not only to justify involvement in the conflict, but alsoto procure men and resources for the war effort.
+Posters played an important role in World War I to justify involvement in the conflict, and to procure men and resources for the war effort.
 Posters helped raise more than $30 billion through the Liberty and Victory Loan drives and promoted home front conservation efforts.
 In addition to the posters, interpretive panels and artifacts will discuss U.S. involvement in the war, imagery used in the posters and their success in fundraising and recruitment.